SUSE-Cloud/suse-cloud-appliances/kiwi/cloud-admin/README.md

         3 requires from SLES 11 SP3 and SLE 11 HAE SP3 including the
         latest updates, and
-    *   an `.iso` of the latest (unreleased) development build of SUSE Cloud 3, which contains the latest updates.
+    *   an `.iso` of the latest (unreleased) development build of SUSE Cloud, which contains the latest updates.

     These are currently provided on demand only.